Oide TiE have developed a number of Cybersecurity Guides and Supports for Schools which can be accessed here:

 - Schools generally lack the necessary expertise and resources to implement effective cybersecurity measures, leaving them exposed to increasingly sophisticated attacks from cybercriminals.

-School Cybersecurity Awareness and Training (Four Resources)
+School Cybersecurity Awareness, Training, (Four Resources)

 These two initial resources are provided to assist schools in raising cybersecurity awareness, and in training their staff and students about cybersecurity, cyber-incidents including typical examples of cyberattacks on schools.